esthyj/BlindDatingApp/README.md

 # Blind Date App
 This is the project done in 'Artificial Intelligence' class in 2023.
+### Members
+Members of this project are Yeeun Jeon and Yoonseon Choi
 ## Topic
 Demo of Blind Date App Using Facial Detection & Image Captioning Models
 ## Introduction